Veil Nebula

 The Veil Nebula is a cloud of heated and ionized gas and dust in the constellation Cygnus.

-It constitutes the visible portions of the Cygnus Loop, a supernova remnant, many portions of which have acquired their own individual names and catalogue identifiers.
+It constitutes the brightest parts of the visible portion of the Cygnus Loop, a supernova remnant, many portions of which have acquired their own individual names and catalogue identifiers.
 The source supernova was a star 20 times more massive than the Sun which exploded between 10,000 and 20,000 years ago.
 At the time of the explosion, the supernova would have appeared brighter than Venus in the sky, and visible in the daytime.
 The remnants have since expanded to cover an area of the sky roughly 3 degrees in diameter (about 6 times the diameter, and 36 times the area, of the full Moon).
-While previous distance estimates have ranged from 1200 to 5800light-years, a recent determination of 2400 light-years is based on direct astrometric measurements.
+While previous distance estimates have ranged from 1,200 to 5,800 light-years, a 2018 determination of 2,400 light-years is based on direct astrometric measurements.
 (The distance estimates affect also the estimates of size and age.)

 The Hubble Space Telescope captured several images of the nebula.
 The analysis of the emissions from the nebula indicates the presence of oxygen, sulfur, and hydrogen.
 The Cygnus Loop is also a strong emitter of radio waves and x-rays.

-On 24 September 2015 new images and videos of the Veil Nebula were released by the Space Telescope Science Institute, with an explanation of the images.

 Components

-In modern usage, the names Veil Nebula, Cirrus Nebula, and Filamentary Nebula generally refer to all the visible structure of the remnant, or even to the entire loop itself.
+In modern usage, the names Veil Nebula, Cirrus Nebula, and Filamentary Nebula generally refer to the brightest part of the visible structure of the remnant, or even to the entire loop itself.
 The structure is so large that several NGC numbers were assigned to various arcs of the nebula.
 There are three main visual components: